Band Pricing

 In our scenario, £1,750,000 ticks the boxes of being our fast price, saleable price, accessible price, and buyer enquiry price!

-Rather than listing our home at a fixed price, if we want to make it clear to the buyers that we’re expecting to sell for a higher price, we can certainly list it as ‘Offers Over £1,750,000’ or ‘Offers in Excess of £1,750,000’.
+Rather than listing our home at a fixed price, if we want to make it clear to the buyers that we are expecting to sell for a higher price, we can certainly list it as ‘Offers Over £1,750,000’ or ‘Offers in Excess of £1,750,000’.

-We should be pricing our home with round numbers
+We should price our home at the recommended round numbers

 You will have noticed that the price points from the ‘price’ dropdown menu (both on Rightmove and Zoopla) are all round numbers ending in zero.
-And so, following Rightmove’s recommendation to pricing our home at their own price points means that we’re supposed to price it with round numbers.
+And so, following Rightmove’s recommendation to price our home at their own price points means that we are supposed to price it at round numbers.

 Essentially, this means that we are recommended to stick to the round numbers as set out from the ‘price’ dropdown menu and not deviate from these numbers.

-What happens if we deviate from the recommended round numbers?
+We should not deviate from the recommended round numbers

 Deviating from the recommended round numbers, even by just £1, will significantly impact our home’s visibility and exposure to buyers.
 Even a mere deviation of just £1 can mean the difference between our home sitting across two price bands or sitting in just one price band!

-Even though we merely added £1 to the price, our home is no longer visible in the search results for the buyers within our likely buyer pool who are searching from any minimum price up to £1,750,000.
-In fact, our home no longer sits across two price bands, but now sits in just one price band!
+Even though we merely added £1 to the price, our home will no longer be visible in the search results for buyers searching from any minimum price up to £1,750,000.
+In fact, our home will no longer sit across two price bands, instead it will now sit in just one price band!

 We should avoid psychological pricing

-On a similar note, we should avoid psychological pricing.
-Rightmove advises that psychological pricing is outdated and simply doesn’t work in the world of online home hunting.
+On a similar note to the previous point, we should avoid psychological pricing.
+Rightmove advises that ‘psychological pricing is outdated and simply doesn’t work in the world of online home hunting’.

-Psychological pricing in this context, is the ‘pricing down’ of one’s property to end in ‘99’, for example, ‘pricing down’ £1,750,000 to £1,749,999.
+Psychological pricing in this context, is the ‘pricing down’ of one’s property to end in ‘99’ (or to any price slightly below a round number), for example, ‘pricing down’ £1,750,000 to £1,749,999.
 Psychological pricing is yet another commonly utilised pricing strategy.
 The purpose of such a strategy is to make the property seem more ‘attractively priced’, but as Rightmove themselves have pointed out, it's an ineffective strategy, especially from a band pricing perspective.

-• Already sitting in just one price band - if our home already sits in one price band at the market value of £1,850,000 and we adjust the price to £1,849,999 for example, there is very little to suggest that the new price is any more attractive to the buyers than the original price.
+If our home sits in one price band at the market price of £1,850,000 and we ‘price down’ to £1,849,999 for example, there is very little to suggest that the new price is any more attractive to buyers than the original price, neither will it impact our home’s visibility and exposure to them.

-In this scenario, our home is no longer visible in the search results for the buyers within our likely buyer pool who are searching from £1,750,000 and buying towards £1,850,000 as the top of their price range.
+As far as our likely buyer pool is concerned, our home will no longer be visible in the search results for the portion of buyers within the pool who are searching from £1,750,000 and buying towards £1,850,000 as the top of their price range.
+By missing out on those portion of buyers, we weaken the overall buyer engagement for our home!

-For this reason, we are far better off sticking to £1,750,000, where once again, our home sits across two price bands!
+For this reason, we are far better off sticking to the recommended round number, which in our scenario is £1,750,000, where our home sits across two price bands!

 Should we market our home on Rightmove or Zoopla, or both?

 We may choose to market our home on either Rightmove or Zoopla, or both.
-Whichever portal we choose, we should follow the price points of that portal.
+Whichever one portal we choose, we should follow the price points of that portal.
 But if we choose to market our home on both portals, then it’s best that we follow Rightmove’s price points.
-For example, if we choose to price our home at £1,750,000, as that is the most appropriate price point available from Rightmove, then we should also price it at £1,750,000 on Zoopla.
+In other words, we should price our home the same on both portals in accordance to the closest price point to our home’s market value from Rightmove’s ‘price’ dropdown menu; for example, if £1,750,000 is the closest price point to our home’s market value from Rightmove’s ‘price’ dropdown menu, then we should price our home at £1,750,000 on both Rightmove and Zoopla.

 Why should we follow Rightmove’s price points?